andhus/stardag/README.md

 Summary:

 - No built-in parameter (hashing and serialization is not trivial) for data classes/pydantic models, promotes a _flat_ parameter set (because of emphasis of CLI triggering?)
-- No built-in parameter for a Task _instance_ (which is the obvious way to achive composability) and not trivial to implement (again: serialization and hashing).
+- No built-in parameter for a Task _instance_ (which is the obvious way to achieve composability) and not trivial to implement (again: serialization and hashing).
 - `requires`/`inherits` promotes inheritance, where composability is a clearly superior abstraction in most cases.
 - Lack of modern type hinting, which is helpful to support composability.